Health & Nutrition

 All oils are a processed food.
 The oil extraction process strips away most of the nutrients in the original seed/nut, leaving you with a product that is essentially 100% pure fat with relatively small amounts of a few other nutrients.
 The dramatic difference in nutritional content can be seen in the USDA listings for coconut meat and coconut oil.
-It seems more sensible to eat coconut meat than coconut oil; the meat has the oil in it plus a lot of nutrients that you don't get with plain oil.
+The coconut meat contains protein, carbohydrates, fat, fiber, vitamins, and minerals.
+The oil contains fat and a couple of vitamin remnants, nothing else.
+It makes more sense to eat coconut meat than coconut oil; the meat has the oil in it plus a lot of nutrients that you don't get with plain oil.
 In the real world, obesity and atherosclerosis are major health problems for both humans and pet birds.
-Adding more fat to the diet is not going to solve the problem and will most likely make it worse, and claims to the contrary are unsubstantiated marketing hype.
+Adding more fat to the diet is not going to solve the problem and will most likely make it worse.
+The claims to the contrary are unsubstantiated marketing hype.

 Four main categories of fats are found in foods, with several types of fatty acids in each category.
 Omega 3 and Omega 6 fats are the polyunsaturated fats.
 They are essential nutrients; they can not be synthesized in the body and must be obtained from the diet.
 The Omega 9 fats are the monounsaturated fats, and the fourth category is saturated fat, which does not have an Omega number.
 Saturated and monounsaturated fats are not essential nutrients because they can be synthesized in the body.
 Conventional wisdom says that polyunsaturated and monounsaturated fats are good fats and saturated fat is bad because of its role in heart disease, but this simplistic notion is currently being questioned and more research on the issue is needed.

-Coconut oil is roughly 90% saturated fat; the precise percentage varies according to which source you look at (NutritionData, ChemPro, ChartsBin, Wikipedia).
+Coconut oil is roughly 85-90% saturated fat; the exact percentage varies according to which source you look at (NutritionData, ChemPro, ChartsBin, Wikipedia), and some go a few points higher or lower than that.
 That's considerably more than butter, which is about 50% saturated fat (NutritionData) and lard, which is about 40% (NutritionData).
-Animal fat contains cholesterol and plant fat does not, but for humans at least it's believed that cholesterol in foods has considerably less impact on your blood cholesterol level than the amount of saturated fat in your diet does.
+Animal fat contains cholesterol and plant fat does not, but for humans at least it's believed that cholesterol in foods has considerably less impact on their blood cholesterol level than the amount of saturated fat in their diet does.
 The types and amount of carbohydrates in the diet may also have an influence since the body uses them to make cholesterol.